madetech/market_town/brochure/README.md

-# Market Town: Brochure
+# Market Town: PrintHouse

-Deliver e-commerce content such as products and articles to your customers.
-Brochure provides content scheduling for your products and editorials.
+PrintHouse provides content scheduling and release management for your products and editorials.
 Publish articles and pages to your site, products to your store, all at the same and synchronised with your marketing campaigns.

 Brochure is a batteries included Rails engine for indexing content such as products, promotions, articles, and then managing the release of that content.
 It is comprised of the enterprise features most open source CMS's and PIM's are missing.

 ## Mission

- - Provide a webhook for indexing editorial and product content
+ - Provide a webhook for versioning editorial and product content
- - Provide an interface for managing the release indexed content
+ - Provide an user interface for managing the release of content

 ## Getting started